Sleep Apnea Signs & Symptoms Hampton Roads, VA

 Does sleep apnea get worse with age?

 Sleep apnea can worsen with age.
 Age can also bring about sleep apnea.
-Muscles deteriorate in your airways as you age, which can affect your ability to stay open and breathe.
+Muscles deteriorate in your airways as you age, affecting your ability to stay open and breathe.

 What is the main cause of sleep apnea?